pepkit/pipestat/docs/schema.md

 ## Basic example

-Here's a simple schema example that showcases most of the supported types in a basic for:
+Here's a simple schema example that showcases most of the supported types:

 ```yaml